Personal website of Gregory K. Maxey, Commander USN (Retired)

 Ahoy!!
 Welcome to my website quarterdeck!

 My name is Gregory K. Maxey and this page is about me.
 If you are interested in my Microsoft Word Tips or my consulting services, please select the appropriate link above.

-I am a retired Submarine Ordnance Officer (U.S. Navy) with my anchor now set firmly in Marble, NC.
+I am a retired Submarine Ordnance Officer (U.S. Navy) with my anchor set in Marble, NC.
 That's me on the port side.
 While I have taken off the uniform for the last time, I am remiss in providing an updated picture.
 Perhaps I will get to that one day.

 The Navy was a great adventure.
 Previous duty assignments spanned the globe.
 I served at naval installations in Scotland, Hawaii, Guam, and up and down the eastern U. S. seaboard.
 I had some fantastic experiences on and below the vast Atlantic, Indian and Pacific oceans.

 I was privileged to be called a crew member and "shipmate" on USS FRANK CABLE (AS 40), USS NEW YORK CITY (SSN 696), USS SIMON LAKE (AS 33), USS VON STEUBEN (SSBN 632), USS DANIEL BOONE (SSBN 629) and USS JAMES K. POLK (SSBN 645).
 For more information on these magnificent ships, see the links in the Chain Locker.
 I always wear a hat, and typically a ship's or veterans ball-cap.
 So many times grateful Americans will thank me for my service.
 I always reply "Thank you.
 The service was both a privilege and an honor."

 I suspect that all of my MVP award nominations were not for what I knew, but for how much I enjoyed helping others work through and use some of the many Word features.
 Sharing my eclectic collection of Microsoft Word Tips was my primary reason for creating this website.